sisl/RLESCAS.jl/README.md

 RLESCAS is able to parallelize computations.
 (This is the recommended way to run RLESCAS.)
 To use multiple processors, use the -p Julia option.  e.g., To specify 4 cores, run julia -p 4 ../src/mcts.jl config_2ac.ini

+Sometimes it is useful to be able to execute from within Julia (e.g., better error messages when debugging).
+You can emulate the above command line call by navigating to $PKGDIR/RLESCAS/test and from within Julia run include("runtests.jl").
+Edit runtests.jl with the desired config file.

 ###Method 2: Advanced###

 The full RLESCAS environment is available for advanced users/developers.
 Navigate to $PKGDIR/RLESCAS/src, start Julia, and run include("RLESCAS.jl").

+The full environment includes visualization tools, so you will need to have PGFPlots properly configured.

 ## Config File ##